AlexAntony3/executioner/README.md

 * As a user, I want to have feedback if the same letter has already been guessed
 * As a user, I want an underscore to convert to the guessed letter if the guessed letter is contained in the secret word.
 * As a user, I want to see the man hanged when all lives are lost.
+* As a user, I want the user to be interacted by the comedic sarcastic narrator tone.

 ### Site Owner's Goals